cmu-phil/py-tetrad/README.md

 1. We use causal-learn, so all of its dependencies, and causal-learn itself, should be installed--see the [Docs for the causal-learn package](https://causal-learn.readthedocs.io/en/latest/).

 1. It is necessary to install a JAVA JRE or JDK, preferably the most recent version available with long term support (LTS), certainly greater than 1.8 (version 8).
-For stability across platforms, we find that the  [Corretto JRE/JDK Installation](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc) works the best,
+For stability across platforms, we find that a [Corretto JRE/JDK Installation](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc) works the best,

     * It may be necessary, depending on how you set up your Python, to set JAVA_HOME to the path to this JRE/JDK installation.